 Ageas Finance N.V. is the financing vehicle of the Ageas group.
-In principle all funding transactions were lend-on to other Ageas entities; due to the default of the debt the company asked its borrowers to redeem their on-loans and held the proceeds that it received as result of this redemption in cash in current accounts at banks.
-Furthermore, Ageas Finance N.V. decided to use its available cash to grant a new loan to Ageas Insurance International N.V.; the return that is realized on this loan is higher than the return that can be realized on holding cash at current accounts at banks.
-To avoid liquidity risks, the loan includes options for Ageas Finance N.V. to ask for early redemption at par, in case early redemption requests on the outstanding bonds emerge.
+In principle all funding transactions were lend-on to Ageas Insurance International N.V.; to avoid liquidity risks, the on-loan includes options for Ageas Finance N.V. to ask for early redemption at par, in case early redemption requests on the outstanding bonds emerge.
+Interest rate risk is limited via usage of derivatives.